madronalabs/madronalib/README.md

 madronalib/build-new-Tests.
 To add files to the new regime they must be added to madronalib_SOURCES; this list can be found in source/CMakeLists.txt.

+To build an XCode project, run something like

+	mkdir build-xcode
+	cd build-xcode
+	cmake -DBUILD_NEW_ONLY=1 -GXcode ..

 Contents